csalmeida/ruby-classes-and-modules/README.md

 The code which could raise an exception is put under the `begin` keyword, and code that handles the exception is put under the `rescue` keyword.

-The code is really put between a `begin` and `end` block and aids in letting Ruby know that `rescue` applies to all code in that block.
+The code is really put between a `begin` and `end` block and helps letting Ruby know that `rescue` applies to all code in that block.

 If anything goes wrong anywhere in that block, Ruby will jump to the `rescue` line and run the code there instead.
 It could run another method, or it could return another error message instead.